sesamiapp/devportal/docs/sesami-sdk/sdk.md

 ```

-The code above will create a Sesami instance, You use it to render a fully customized calendar and get availabilities for each day.
+The code above will create a Sesami instance; You use it to render a fully customized calendar and get availabilities for each day.

 ## Data
 Each instance of the Sesami SDK will contain a `data` object with the following structure: